Pineapple & Pearls

 Pineapple & Pearls is a restaurant located on Barracks Row in Washington, D.C., serving a fixed-price multi-course dinner.
-The Washington Post gave the restaurant a four star review, writing that Aaron Silverman, the chef and owner, "...pushes the fine-dining cause in only exquisite directions."
+The Washington Post gave the restaurant a four-star review, writing that Aaron Silverman, the chef and owner, "...pushes the fine-dining cause in only exquisite directions."
+Pineapple & Pearls was a semifinalist in the Outstanding Restaurant category of the James Beard Foundation Awards in 2024.

 The restaurant is next door to its sister restaurant, Rose's Luxury.
-A more casual daytime cafe operated in the front bar area of Pineapple & Pearls until December 2017, when the cafe, known as Little Pearl, opened its own location a few blocks away.
+A more casual daytime cafe operated in the front bar area of Pineapple & Pearls until December 2017, when the cafe, known as Little Pearl, opened its location a few blocks away.